 #12.
 It allows you to be in control of how people perceive your brand

-Long gone are the days when the reputation of a business relied either on word of mouth or (costly) TV and radio commercials.
+Long gone are the days when a business’s reputation relied either on word of mouth or (costly) TV and radio commercials.

 Today, even the tiniest businesses can have control over the way their audience perceives their brand.
 This can be done by creating valuable and engaging content and using easy online marketing tactics (social media, Pinterest, paid ads etc.) to place this content in front of their ideal clients.

-This is exactly what Suzi Whitford from Start a Mom Blog did to start a successful blog that allowed her to build a successful business and even retire her husband from his corporate job.
+This is precisely what Suzi Whitford from Start a Mom Blog did to start a successful blog that allowed her to build a successful business and even help her husband retire from his corporate job.

 Blogging is an inexpensive way to test out and validate a business idea or a new product/service before taking it to the market.
-By publishing content around your new idea, you can test the reaction of your audience and have enough data to decide if it’s a good idea to move into this direction.
+By publishing content around your new idea or concept, you can test your audience’s reaction and gather data to decide if it’s a good idea to move forward.

-This can help you save a lot of resources (both time and money) and avoid investing in something that won’t bring in results.
+This can help you save many resources (both time and money) and avoid investing in something that won’t bring results.

 You can read more about the concept of “blogging your book” in this post: 5 Ways to Go From Blogger to Published Book Author

 #14.
-It answers all the questions a client can have
+It answers all the questions a client might have

-If you are spending a lot of time on customer service activities, you will be happy to know that one of the benefits of blogging for business is reducing this time substantially.
+Suppose you are spending a lot of time on customer service activities.
+In that case, you will be happy to know that one of the benefits of blogging for business is reducing this time substantially.

-A lot of businesses need a good Frequently Asked Questions (FAQ) section on their website – for example, if you are selling a piece of software that people need to install and learn how to use correctly.
+Many businesses require a reliable Frequently Asked Questions (FAQ) section on their website – for example, if selling a piece of software people need to install and learn how to use correctly.

-Instead of having a never-ending FAQ page with lots of information for each question, you can have basic information only and then link to a blog post where you are talking about that topic in depth (maybe even embed a video tutorial, a diagram, or a screenshot).
+Instead of having a never-ending FAQ page with lots of information for each question, you can include only the basic details along with the link to a blog post where you are presenting that topic in-depth (maybe even embed a video tutorial, a diagram, or a screenshot).

 This is what a popular social media scheduling tool, Buffer, did with its FAQ page:

-This will help your entire customer service process, by reducing the frequency and the duration of your interaction with clients and the overall time spent answering their questions.
-Also, you can increase customers’ satisfaction, as they will be able to find the answers they are looking for, exactly when they need it (like at 11 pm, for example, when you are not working).
+This section will help your entire customer service process, by reducing the frequency and duration of your interaction with clients and the overall time spent answering their questions.
+You can also increase customer satisfaction, as they will be able to find the answers they are looking for, when they need them (like at 11 pm, for example, when you are not working).

 #15.
 It gets more results for your buck